Get Your Child To Fall In Love With Attempting Difficult Math Problems

 Many students dread school math lessons and are unable to comprehend the subject.
 And they accept this as their fate.

 Both research and observation show that this pattern often carries into their adult lives.
 All this is fine until their children also develop math anxiety.

 If this explains your situation, you have come to the right place!
-At Mrs. Myers Reading Room, we make math fun for kids in Madison, WI, with our Nifty Numbers’ Math Program.
+At Mrs. Myers' Reading Room, we make math fun for kids in Southeast Wisconsin with our Nifty Numbers’ Math Program.
 Click here to sign up for a free trial.

 In today’s blog post, we will provide you with actionable strategies to help your child overcome the fear of math so they can tackle difficult problems confidently.

 Is your child really struggling with math, or are they just lazy?
 Sometimes, kids do poorly on a test or slack off homework, but that doesn’t always mean they have a math reading problem.

 However, if they are consistently underperforming in math while scoring well in other subjects, they may need help coping with the subject.
 You should also talk to the teacher and discuss the best strategies for improvement.